AMWA-TV/bcp-008-01/docs/Overview.md

 The feature is expressed with the following methods:

-* GetLostPackets - returns a numeric value of the lost packets
+* GetLostPackets - returns a collection of counters which hold the name and numeric value of the counter (this allows more capable devices to report lost packets across different interfaces).
-* GetLatePackets - returns a numeric value of the late packets
+* GetLatePackets - returns a collection of counters which hold the name and numeric value of the counter (this allows more capable devices to report late packets across different interfaces).
 * ResetPacketCounters - allows a client application to reset both the Lost and Late packet counters to 0.

 ## Receiver synchronization